 A high concentration of calcium and magnesium makes water hard.
 When the water in your bathroom or any other area evaporates, it leaves a very thin coating on the bathroom tiles.
-This ultrathin coating, which comprises of calcium and magnesium is initially invisible on the surface of your bathroom.
+This ultra-thin coating, which comprises calcium and magnesium is initially invisible on the surface of your bathroom.
 When you don’t clean the deposits on a regular basis, every time you shower, the dirt particles mix with fresh mineral crystals.
 Eventually, you end up with a layer of hard water deposits and dirt, leaving brown stains all over the bathroom.

-Use a Bathroom Water Softener
+1. Use a Bathroom Water Softener

 Using a softener ensures that hard water doesn’t cause any more damage.
-The water softener is easily attached to the source of water supply so that you get soft water for all your work.
-Household water softeners use an ion exchange process to replace excess calcium and magnesium with the ions of sodium or potassium to provide you soft water for different uses.
+The Bathroom water softener is easily attached to the source of water supply so that you get soft water for all your work.
+Household water softeners use an ion exchange process to replace excess calcium and magnesium with the ions of sodium or potassium to provide you with soft water for different uses.
 Depending on your need you can go for a whole-house water softener, which is installed before the overhead storage tank, or a point-of-use water softener.
 The water that you use in the bathroom will be free of hardness, thereby reducing stains from the tiles.

-Vinegar is one of the most useful kitchen ingredients you can use to remove hard water stains.
+Vinegar is one of the most useful kitchen ingredients you can use to remove hard water stains from bathroom tiles.
 The all-purpose cleaner is mildly acidic in nature and perfect for removing stains from your bathroom.
 White vinegar also prevents the growth of germs, mold, and mildew in the bathroom.
 Make a solution of an equal amount of vinegar and water.
 Store the solution in a spray bottle and sprinkle the solution on the bathroom tiles.
 Allow the solution to stay on the tiles for some time before scrubbing off the solution using a brush or sponge.
 If the stains are too stubborn, add some baking soda to the solution.

-Salt is another useful kitchen ingredient to get rid of hard water stains.
-Salt helps in cutting down the most stubborn spots on your bathroom tiles.
+Salt is another useful kitchen ingredient to clean bathroom tiles.
+Salt helps in cutting down the most stubborn hard water stains on your bathroom tiles.
 A great disinfectant, salt also kills the germs present in your bathroom.
 When using salt to remove the stains, make sure the bathroom floor is wet.
-Sprinkle salt on the bathroom tiles and leave it for half an hour or more.
+Sprinkle salt on the bathroom floor and leave it for half an hour or more.
 Scrub off the salt using a brush or sponge.
 The longer the salt stays on the bathroom tiles, the more effective it is in removing the stains.